blackskye-sx/yourls-postgresql/readme.md

 ## How

 * Drop these files in `/user/`, next to your `config.php` (this is *not* a plugin)
+* Update `config.php` using the same parameters/variables as MySQL, but specific to your PostgreSQL database.
-* Load YOURLS: the first time, it will create a fresh SQlite DB in that same `user` directory
+* Load YOURLS: the first time, it will create a fresh PostgreSQL DB.
 * Have fun

 ## FAQ